-This article chronicles some of the events that occurred when a state and a federal court attempted to disengage from active jurisdiction over two Boston public systems: the public schools and the Boston Housing Authority (BHA).
-It makes three proposals which, if enacted, would help to keep the courts out of day-to-day management of municipal operations.
-It also makes some generalizations about the court-agency interplay which are relevant to the postremedial phase of institutional reform litigation.
-The author uses the term restorative law to describe this court-controlled process of returning power to the executive branch.
+This article, originally published in 1985, is based partly on the author's experience with the Boston school desegregation case, but goes beyond it.
+It chronicles some of the events that occurred when a state and a federal court attempted to disengage from active jurisdiction over two Boston public systems: the Boston Public Schools and the Boston Housing Authority.
+It makes three proposals, which, if enacted, would help to keep the courts out of day-to-day management of municipal operations.
+It also makes some generalizations about the court-agency interplay that are relevant to the post-remedial phase of institutional reform litigation.
+The author uses the term "restorative law" to describe this court-controlled process of returning power to the executive branch.

-ithin Boston A transition has occurred regarding the governance and management of public services.
+Within Boston, a transition has occurred regarding the governance and management of public services.
 There is a new structure for the City Council and School Committee and a new administration team in City Hall and School Department headquarters.
 A populist air surrounds municipal government; terms like openness and access are used to describe what was previously viewed as an insiders' club.